Time’s Up: How to Attack Your Debt as Student Loan Payments Resume

-If it’s any comfort (I know, it isn’t), you’re not the only one who owes.
-Outstanding student loan debt clocked in at $1.48 trillion in the second quarter of 2019, according to the New York Federal Reserve.
+If it’s any comfort (and it probably isn’t), you’re not the only one who owes.
+Outstanding student loan debt clocked in at $1.77 trillion in 2023, according to the Education Data Initiative.

-But besides the obvious benefit — getting out of debt — making on-time student loan payments will reflect well on your credit score, which will follow you long after your dorm life memories have faded.
+But besides the obvious benefit — getting out of debt — making on-time student loan payments will reflect well on your credit score.

 Ready to tackle that student loan debt?
 Good, let’s get started.